Books For Diverse Speech Therapy Bookshelves

-Mae Among the Stars by Roda Ahmed about the first African American woman to travel to space, Mae Jemison.
+Mae Among the Stars by Roda Ahmed is about the first African American woman to travel to space, Mae Jemison.

 Whoosh!
 Lonnie Johnson’s Super Soaking Inventions by Chris Barton.
 A summer favorite!
 What kid doesn’t love a super soaker?!
-This picture book biography tells the story of Lonnie Johnson, kid rocket launcher turned NASA engineer that ACCIDENTALLY invented one of the coolest toys EVER!
+This picture book biography tells the story of Lonnie Johnson, a kid rocket launcher turned NASA engineer that ACCIDENTALLY invented one of the coolest toys EVER!

 Counting On Katherine by Helaine Becker about Katherine Johnson, an African-American mathematician who worked for NASA during the space race and depicted in the film Hidden Figures.

-Misty Copeland (You Should Meet) the first African-American woman to become a principal ballerina with the American Ballet Theater—in this fascinating, nonfiction Level 3 Ready-to-Read, part of a new series of biographies about people “you should meet.”
+Misty Copeland (You Should Meet) The first African-American woman to become a principal ballerina with the American Ballet Theater—in this fascinating, nonfiction Level 3 Ready-to-Read, part of a new series of biographies about people “you should meet.”